tlezotte/ansi-rant/README.md

 ## ANSIbile - vagRANT

 ### How to run ansi-rant
-> git clone https://github.com/tlezotte/ansi-rant ; sudo ansi-rant/install.sh
+> git clone https://github.com/tlezotte/ansi-rant ; ansi-rant/install.sh

 ### What does the INSTALL.SH script do?
 1. Installs [Homebrew](http://brew.sh/) and [Cask](http://caskroom.io/)